metaphi-org/go-rate-limiter/README.md

 #### Return Values

 - **`bool`**: Indicates whether any of the provided rate limits have been breached.
-- **`[]ConfigResult`**: Provides detailed results for each rate limit configuration, including the current usage count and the original configuration.
+- **`ConfigResults`**: Provides detailed results for each rate limit configuration, including the current usage count and the original configuration.
 - **`error`**: Returns any errors encountered during the rate limit check.

 #### Example